 - Large cats eat massive quantities of raw meat.

-- You will need to provide lots of intellectual and physical enrichment opportunities, much like a zoo, for your wild cat.
+- You will need to provide plenty of intellectual and physical enrichment opportunities, much like a zoo, for your wildcat.

-- Big cats tend to spray (urine) and they have a musky odor.
+- Big cats tend to spray their urine and they have a musky odor.